saurabharch/elasticsearch-client/README.rst

 - the **Ingest Client** can issue ingest actions without requiring Lucene jars.
 It is only meant for data pushing.
 With an Ingest Client, it is not possible to send queries (only get requests) or admin actions like index creations or deletions or node shutdowns/restarts.

-- the **Search Client** can issue read operations and uses Lucene Query jar.
-With a search client, it is not possible to ingest any data or to issue admin actions
+- the **Search Client** can issue read operations and uses the Lucene Queries jar.
+With a search client, it is not possible to ingest any data or to issue admin actions.

-- the **Admin Client** can issue administrative actions and will also have the capabilities of a Search Client (actions like warming/explain depend on the Search Client)
+- the **Admin Client** can issue administrative actions and will also have the capabilities of a Search Clien, because actions like warming/explain depend on the Search Client.

 The selected Maven project group ID is **org.elasticsearch.client** and the Maven artifact names are